ABHINAV-S-RAO/Precision_Guitar_Tuner_/README.md

 3. CMSIS-DSP library (included with STM32CubeIDE)
 4. LCD and GPIO drivers(built my own lcd & gpio drivers from scratch)(lcd.h, lcd.c)
 5. arm_math.h (from CMSIS-DSP)
-6. 6.Guitar(electric) (0-3.3 V signal range)
+6. Guitar(electric) (0-3.3 V signal range)
-7.Analog Front end circuit consisting of a 4th order Butterworth LPF, and a Level shifter circuit to obtain 0V-3.3V operation.
+7. Analog Front end circuit consisting of a 4th order Butterworth LPF, and a Level shifter circuit to obtain 0V-3.3V operation.

 ## **⚡ How It Works**

--->On button press (PC13), an EXTI interrupt sets a flag.
+--> On button press (PC13), an EXTI interrupt sets a flag.
--->The main loop starts ADC sampling (Timer2-triggered or software).
+--> The main loop starts ADC sampling (Timer2-triggered or software).
--->1024 samples are collected at 8 kHz rate.
+--> 1024 samples are collected at 8 kHz rate.
--->FFT is applied to determine the dominant frequency.
+--> FFT is applied to determine the dominant frequency.
--->The closest note and tuning status are shown on the LCD.
+--> The closest note and tuning status are shown on the LCD.

 ## **📟 Example LCD Output**
-Note: A2  F:110Hz
+*Note: A2  F:110Hz*
-Diff:+0.4Hz HIGH
+*Diff:+0.4Hz HIGH*

 ## **🧪 Debug Mode (Software Test)**